 Journey of Hope (1990)

-This is one of only two Swiss films to win the Oscar for Best Foreign Language Film.
+This is one of only two Swiss movies to win the Oscar for Best Foreign Language Film.
 Journey of Hope is an uplifting adventure in which a Turkish family attempts to illegally immigrate to Switzerland.
 An odyssey set amidst the snow-capped Alps, Journey of Hope highlights cultural boundaries and how people transcend them.
 With stunning cinematography, Switzerland’s mountainous aesthetics almost become another character and the breathtaking landscape has rarely looked more beautiful.

 Fogi is a Bastard (1998)